snkfranco/Steam-Account-Generator/README.md

-# Steam Account Automation (For Educational Purposes Only)
+# Steam Account Generator (For Educational Purposes Only)
 ### If you found this project helpful or interesting, please consider giving it a ⭐ to show your support!
 Your star is a simple way to express appreciation and encourage the ongoing development of this project.
 Thank you for your support! 🚀
 ####         Made by: SNK
 #